coalition-of-invisible-colleges/cic.github.io/documentation/index.md

 ### How to add a new college to the CIC directory

 A college is an entire community, organization, or cluster of people that does not overlap much with the existing colleges in the directory (it would be too confusing for visitors to the website if each community had several distinct listings).
-If you represent an entire community, you or your point person may add your college to the CIC!
+If you represent an entire community, you or your curator may add your college to the CIC!
 The steps are easy:

 1. Request edit access to the CIC website (see instructions above).
 2. Go to [https://github.com/coalition-of-invisible-colleges/cic.github.io/tree/master/colleges], the /colleges/ directory.